ivmai/bdwgc/docs/gcdescr.md

 The `GC_allochblk` routine respects black-listing when assigning a block to a particular object kind and size.
-It occasionally drops (i.e. allocates and forgets) blocks that are completely black-listed in order to avoid excessively long large block free lists containing only unusable blocks.
+It occasionally drops (i.e. allocates and forgets) blocks that are completely black-listed in order to avoid excessively long large-block free lists containing only unusable blocks.
 This would otherwise become an issue if there is low demand for small pointer-free objects.